Interdisciplinary Studies, Master of Interdisciplinary Studies, (M.I.S.)

 Public Service Leadership

-This concentration, specifically designed for public service agencies, will meet the following research-based objectives.
+This pathway, specifically designed for public service agencies, will meet the following research-based objectives.

 Provide an area of focus that will: